Lightnet/intellij_haxekha/README.md

 Last Update: 2018-06-09

+# Information:
+ Using Kha cross-platform build for window and html5 test.

 # Partly working prototype but used command line and bat test.
  * for window 10 64 bit tested.
  * Html5 build tested.